scloud by Florian Salzmann

 Web protection page

-Defender for Android - Manual installation (not possible)
+Defender for Android - Manual Installation (not possible)

-Defender Android app disabled
+Defender Android App Disabled

-Defender for Business - Overview Android devices (MAM)
+Defender for Business - Android Devices Overview (MAM)

 Device inventory